martbetz/martbetz.github.io/_posts/2026-05-08-click-and-done.md

 ```

-Given the logistics of my current health journey, I needed something to pass the time; as such, I've created a few more right-click wonders (see if you can guess what each of them does):
+Given the logistics of my current health journey, I needed something to pass the time; as such, I've created a few more right-click wonders (see if you can guess what each of them does&nbsp;😉):

 - calc-sha.desktop
 - view-exif.desktop